loki315zx/avif.io/README.md

 # avif.io

-You can use AVIF.io to convert a wide variety of file formats into AVIF, directly inside your web browser.
-Converted files are never sent to the server, and the entire conversion process is performed locally.
+This Github repo is the source code behind the website [avif.io](https://avif.io).
+You can use avif.io to convert a wide variety of file formats into AVIF, directly inside your web browser.

+## Background & State

+This source code has been published in July 2021.
+Feel free to create issues or pull requests.
+We appreciate any help!

+This project has been started by Justin (UX Designer) & Niksa (Developer).
+Each project comes with a set of responsibilities.
+As a two-person team involved in our day-to-day jobs and family, we could not dedicate the time necessary to keep the development as steady as we would have liked.
+Due to the fast-paced nature of the project, we thought it would be best to provide people with the ability to create their own versions and work on their own features.
+Multiple requests have been made for the source code to be released.
+Many people have asked how they can assist us with the development.
+We are pleased to announce that we are now an open-source project.
+Besides making the development process easier, the general public is also able to gain insight into how and what data we process.
+Due to the fact that file converters typically save your images in the cloud, being open-source provides people with the confidence that their images are secure

+## Advantages

+1. Converted files are never sent to the server
+2. The entire conversion process is performed locally
+3. Unlimited conversions, even in bulk
+4. Flexible and userfriendly interface
+5. Options to change quality and effort

 ## How does the conversion work?